 That means being proactive.
 Open your branches, reach out to customers, talk to them.
 Create an inviting atmosphere and get back into the business of relationship building.
 Find out what your customers need today, how things have changed for them, and what they think the next year will look like.
 Instead of stepping up to the plate, many banks still have their doors closed.
 They are still operating as though we are in the throes of the pandemic, as though this really is the new normal.
 But it was never meant to be.
 We’ve spent the last year and a half waiting for this moment, waiting to be able to embrace to real normalcy.
 And, of course, it’s going to be a different kind of normal.
 Hopefully, a more informed kind.
 But we cannot continue to do business as though the country is shut down, either.
 Because that’s simply not true.

-The Olympics took place in Tokyo this summer.
-Athletes from all over the world traveled to Japan to compete in the games, but also to show the world that we are emerging from the darkness.
+The Olympics are taking place in Tokyo, right now.
+Athletes from all over the world have traveled to Japan to compete in the games, but also to show the world that we are emerging from the darkness.
 And, more importantly, that, as we emerge, we must remember to find the connections we have been missing, to come together without fear.
 This is a message that should be proliferating throughout our daily lives and our work, as well.
 Humans need each other.
 That’s true in life, and it’s true in business.
 There’s an incredible opportunity for banks to help their customers regain their footing, to begin thinking about future plans again, and to play a critical role in their transition out of this experience.
 Those that rise to the occasion will deepen their relationships and trust in the bank, and in the brand.
 No matter how slick your digital channels are, there is no substitute for the value that brings.